nojronatron/nojronatron.github.io/code301-files/reactthink-higherorderfuncs.md

 [Thinking in react](https://reactjs.org/docs/thinking-in-react.html)

+## Start With A Mock

+Mock-up of what a site page looks like.
+An example of JSON data that the page will consume, i.e. from an API.

+## Break Up The UI

+Think of the UI as a Component hierarchy.

+1. The entire mocked-up page.
+2. Header or top-of-page component(s).
+3. An output area or main body of the page, which could be thought of as a table.
+4. Row headings.
+5. Possibly iterable row content.

+## Build a Static React Site

+Start with the main page that handles the UI layout but has no interactivity.
+Add Components that reuse other components and pass props but *do not use state* in this version.
+Start building top-down or bottom-up, whatever your preference.

+You should end up with a number of components that are used to render the data in the main page.

+### ID the Minimal Representation of UI State

+### ID Where State Should Be

+### Add Inverse Data Flow

+### Interesting Notes

+Building the static portion of the website will require lots of typing but not much thinking.
+Building the interactivity of the website will require lots of thinking and not much typing.

+## Thinking In React Q and A

 What is the single responsibility principle and how does it apply to components?
 What does it mean to build a ‘static’ version of your application?
 Once you have a static application, what do you need to add?